aditen/hw-cs-sb-classifier/README.md

 # :computer: Dataset and Experiment Implementation, Model Checkpoints

 This repository contains the code base to deal with the dataset that was collected from Kinderlabor exercise (types).
 It can be used to observe the dataset as well as to train (DL) models on it.
-The checkpoint of the models trained in the experiments are provided in this repository as well.
+The checkpoints of the models trained in the experiments are provided in this repository as well.